USS Cole bombing: Attack

 On the morning of Thursday, 12 October 2000, Cole, under the command of Commander Kirk Lippold, docked in Aden harbor for a routine fuel stop.
 Cole completed mooring at 9:30 and began refueling at 10:30.
-Around 11:18 local time (08:18 UTC), a small fiberglass boat carrying C4 explosives and two suicide bombers approached the port side of the destroyer and exploded, creating a 40 by 60 ft gash in the ship's port side, according to the memorial plate to those who lost their lives.
+Around 11:18 local time (08:18 UTC), a small fiberglass boat carrying C4 explosives and two suicide bombers approached the port side of the destroyer and exploded, creating a 40 by 60 ft gash in the ship's port side.
 Former CIA intelligence officer Robert Finke said the blast appeared to be caused by C4 explosives molded into a shaped charge against the hull of the boat.
 More than 1000 lbs of explosive were used.
 Much of the blast entered a mechanical space below the ship's galley, violently pushing up the deck, thereby killing crew members who were lining up for lunch.
 The crew fought flooding in the engineering spaces and had the damage under control after three days.
 Divers inspected the hull and determined that the keel had not been damaged.

-The sailors injured in the explosion were taken to the United States Army's Landstuhl Regional Medical Center near Ramstein, Germany, before being sent to the United States.
 The attack was the deadliest against a U.S. naval vessel since an Iraqi aircraft's attack on on 17 May 1987.
-The asymmetric warfare attack was organized and directed by the terrorist organization Al-Qaeda.
-In June 2001, an Al-Qaeda recruitment video featuring Osama bin Laden boasted about the attack and encouraged similar attacks.
+The asymmetric warfare attack was organized and directed by the terrorist organization al-Qaeda.
+In June 2001, an al-Qaeda recruitment video featuring Osama bin Laden boasted about the attack and encouraged similar attacks.

-Al-Qaeda had previously attempted a similar but less publicized attack on the U.S. Navy destroyer while in port at Aden on 3 January 2000, as a part of the 2000 millennium attack plots.
+Al-Qaeda had previously attempted a similar attack on the U.S. Navy destroyer while she was in port at Aden on 3 January 2000, as a part of the 2000 millennium attack plots.
 The plan was to load a boat full of explosives and detonate them near The Sullivans.
 However, the boat was so overladen that it sank, forcing the attack to be abandoned.

-Planning for the October attack was discussed at the Kuala Lumpur Al-Qaeda Summit from 5 to 8 January, shortly after the failed attempt.
+Planning for the October attack was discussed at the Kuala Lumpur al-Qaeda summit from 5 to 8 January, shortly after the failed attempt.
 Along with other plotters, the summit was attended by future September 11 hijacker Khalid al-Mihdhar, who then traveled to San Diego, California.
-On 10 June 2000, Mihdhar left San Diego to visit his wife in Yemen at a house also used as a communications hub for Al-Qaeda.
-After the bombing, Yemeni Prime Minister Abdul Karim al-Iryani reported that Mihdhar had been one of the key planners of the attack and had been in the country at the time of the attacks.
+On 10 June 2000, al-Mihdhar left San Diego to visit his wife in Yemen at a house also used as a communications hub for al-Qaeda.
+After the bombing, Yemeni Prime Minister Abdul Karim al-Iryani reported that al-Mihdhar had been one of the key planners of the attack and had been in the country at the time of the attacks.
 He later returned to the United States to participate in the 9/11 hijacking of American Airlines Flight 77, which flew into the Pentagon, killing 184 people.